 Additionally, the EFDRR 2021 comes after the year after the ‘Target E’ deadline of the Sendai Framework, which aims to “Substantially increase the number of countries with national and local disaster risk reduction strategies by 2020.”
 Demonstrating sufficient progress in meeting the core targets will be politically important to keep the agreement on track and open up space for increasing ambition.

 The 2021 EFDRR will be structured along a threefold approach.
 It will, 1.) take stock of lessons from COVID-19 crisis, showcasing good practices in Europe, and Europe’s role in the world; 2) review progress to date in implementing the Sendai Framework and articulate what changes are needed for a transformative agenda on disaster risk reduction; across the pillars of economic recovery, good governance and for social equity; and 3) commit to ensuring that a disaster impact is never again so severe as the COVID-19 pandemic, articulating new commitments to achieve deliver greater resilience in Europe.

 - 2021-2030 EFDRR Roadmap - The EFDRR Roadmap forms the basis for coordinated implementation of Sendai Framework for DRR and related SDGs targets until 2030.

-- Stakeholder Declaration - Heads of the national delegations and practitioners responsible for disaster risk reduction within the region will agree on a Stakeholder Declaration that highlights main issues considered during the EFDRR and proposes way forward.
+- Chair's summary - Heads of the national delegations and practitioners responsible for disaster risk reduction within the region will agree on a Chair's summary that highlights main issues considered during the EFDRR and proposes way forward.

 EFDRR RoadMap 2021-2030